-5.0 PLUMBING AND DRAINAGE WORKS
+4.0 PLUMBING AND DRAINAGE WORKS

-- 5.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 5.2 The development must be connected to Council's reticulated sewerage and water networks. - 5.3 The existing sewerage connection point(s) must be retained, and upgraded if necessary, to service the development. - 5.4 The existing water connection point(s) must be upgrade to service the development.
-An hydraulic engineer or other suitably qualified person must determine the size of connection required. - 5.5 The proposed development must be provided with a master meter at the development site boundary and sub-meters for each sole occupancy building in accordance with the Queensland Plumbing and Drainage Code and Council's Sub-metering Policy. - 5.6 All internal plumbing and sanitary drainage works must be completely independent for each unit/tenancy.
+- 4.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 4.2 The existing water connection point(s) must be retained, and upgraded if necessary, to service the development. - 4.3 The site must be connected to Council's reticulated sewerage network.